ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 # Using an Existing Format

--   The advantage of existing formats is that they can be read by programs other than your own: for example, a CSV file can be read by Microsoft Excel, LibreOffice, Gnumeric, etc. This is especially convenient when you need to share data with others.
+-   The advantage of existing formats is that they can be read by programs other than your own.
+This is especially convenient when you need to share data with others.

 -   If you only need to store numerical tables, the best solutions are probably CSV files (text-based) or Excel files (binary).
 The Python library [Pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html) supports both.